daikoz/SQLWrapper/README.md

 Thus, SQL Wrapper can generate SQL call code from any language like C#, Java, Python, Javascript, VB .NET, ADO .NET ...

 # SQLWrapper Extention
-The SQLWrapper extantion is a pugin to add to our projet csproj.
+The SQLWrapper extention is a pugin to add to our projet csproj.
 The SQL file is automatically generate.

 # Architecture